mateoRc/flutter_my_park/README.md

 ### 4. Seed sample data

 Replace the placeholder UUIDs with real values from your project before running.
+To inspect existing users run `select id, email from auth.users;`.

 ```sql
 -- Replace with actual auth.users UUIDs